MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Demos/DEMO[MB-910]_M04_D4.3_Asset_Management_and_Connected_Field_Service.md

 IoT devices are becoming a larger part of everyday life.

 1. Customers often have physical assets that require work and maintenance to be performed.
-These assets are often installed initially typically will have preventative maintenance contracts opened against them Dynamics 365 Field Service Includes Asset Management functionality that works hand-in-hand with Connected Field Service Functionality
+If the asset is a connected device, it might include IoT sensors that can communicate information back.
+Assets are often initially installed as part of a work order.
+Once installed, preventative maintenance contracts can be opened against them to provide scheduled maintenance to keep the asset working.
+Dynamics 365 Field Service includes asset management functionality that works hand-in-hand with Connected Field Service Functionality.

 	- Create a Customer Asset